m0nkeyplay/TenableIO/README.md

 Data is shown on screen and in a tidy CSV file.

 *usage* `./scanHistory26.py --scan ScanNametoSearch (encompass spaces in search in quotes) --days NumberOfDaysBackToGo`

+**Stop long scans:**
+This script is good to run as a task.
+If scans can't run into business hours and you don't want to get up and look to see if they are running - add this as a cron job and it will check for you, stop as needed and log that it did it.

+*usage* `python3 check-stopScans3.py --scan "Scan Name" (encompass spaces in search in quotes)`